troy-west/apache-kafka-vendor-tools/README.md

 ```

 The "earliest" setting tells KSQL that every query in this KSQL session should begin from the earliest
-messages on each topic, table, and stream.
+offset on each topic, table, and stream.

 Press Ctrl+c to exit the query.